jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 Arguments can be passed through the stack, but sometimes you can use registers for it.
 Registers are way faster.

-Randel Hyde is whining about making things faster.
+Randel Hyde is talking about making things faster.
 He speaks of being any good at Assembly partly is about making code as fast as possible.
 And yet he admits that HLA has been written prioritizing clarity SO that he totally abolishes a technique that makes code faster.

-He should whine.
+So that seems to contradicts.

 you explicitly state the order of the instructions in code then if this statement of order is omitted, the assembly generator can choose its optimal combination of logical operation variations.

-For assembly generating software you could make tables drawing out logically equivalent operations and combinations of operations. some equivalents may generally work fasterthan others.
+For assembly generating software you could make tables drawing out logically equivalent operations and combinations of operations. some equivalents may generally work faster than others.
 The notation of an equivalent that is slower can be replaced by the equivalent that is faster by the assembly generator.

 I talked about sequences of operations that perform a single logical operation.